nntran/rpi-k8s-cluster/README.md

 ### 6. Deploy Traefik as ingress controller

-Our Kubenetes cluster is running, let's deploy Traefik include in the `addons` directory.
+Our Kubenetes cluster is running, let's deploy Traefik included in the `addons` directory.

 ```
 kubectl create namespace proxy